Cinécraft Productions: Core transitions

 In 1970, Paul Culley, Ray Culley's brother, bought the company.
 Paul was a World War II hero.
 During his first mission as a crew chief in a B-17 flying from a base in Italy, anti-aircraft fire disabled his plane, forcing the entire crew to bail out.
 He spent six weeks evading German soldiers while being aided by the Yugoslav underground.
 After returning to Italy, Paul continued to fly bombing missions.
-On his seventh mission, his plane was struck by anti-aircraft fire, necessitating another bailout by the crew.
+On his seventh mission, his plane was hit by anti-aircraft fire, forcing the crew to bail out again.
 He endured four months in a German prisoner of war camp before being liberated by American forces.

 Paul Culley guided Cinécraft through the 1970s, a time when most sponsored film studios succumbed to the pressures of a struggling American economy and the transition from film to video.

 For the first 46 years, a member of the Culley family ran the studio, and many Culley family members worked there.

 Maria Keckan, past president and co-owner of Cinécraft Productions, the longest-standing sponsored film and video production house in the U.S. Photo courtesy of Cinécraft Productions.

 In 1985, Maria Keckan, a writer, producer, and director of healthcare videos, and her husband, Neil McCormick, a producer and director at Cinécraft, purchased the studio.
 Maria took on the roles of President and CFO, while Neil was appointed Chairman of the Board.
 Together, they completed the change from film to broadcast-quality video as industrial and commercial clients demanded faster and easier ways to make effective motion pictures.

 The last major studio film project was a Standard Oil of Ohio (SOHIO) film directed by Neil McCormick, From the River to the Sea (1982).
-The film featured a cast of Eskimos, all residents of Noorvik, Alaska, a tiny village located north of the Arctic Circle.
+The film featured a cast of Inuit people, all residents of Noorvik, Alaska, a tiny village located north of the Arctic Circle.
 The family members discuss the challenges of adapting to Western Culture while preserving their traditions.
 Shooting the film with portable 16mm film equipment was easier than using videotape equipment.

 In the 1990s, the studio embraced digital technology with interactive computer-based medical training programs.
 This early period of digital technology improved over the years as Cinécraft Productions became known for e-learning and producing national and international projects for Fortune 1000 companies.

 In 2018, Dan Keckan, Maria Keckan's son, was named Chief Executive Officer, and Matt Walsh was named Chief Operating Officer.
-Maria and Neil continued to be the sole shareholders of Cinécraft stock.
+Maria and Neil remained the sole shareholders of Cinécraft stock.

-In 2025, the studio was still operating out of the John Eisenmann-designed building that had started as the home of the West Side Branch of the Cleveland Public Library in 1898.
+In 2025, the studio was still operating out of the John Eisenmann-designed building, which had been the home of the West Side Branch of the Cleveland Public Library since 1898.